 Photo: Dr. Jean-Paul Rodrigue, 2016.

-The global furniture distributor and retailer Ikea commits substantial efforts in the design of its products.
-A fundamental design element relates how can each product be optimally packed in a limited footprint and preferably in a box.
+The global furniture distributor and retailer Ikea commits substantial efforts to design its products.
+A fundamental design element relates to how each product can be optimally packed in a limited footprint, preferably in a box.
 This involves the design of the shape of the parts as well as the selection of materials composing them.
-For instance, the above photo depicts mattresses rolled into vacuum sealed packs.
-The growing prevalence of memory foam technology which is replacing standard spring-based designs is offering a product that can be packed, compressed and rolled without damaging its properties.
-This substantially reduces transport and inventory costs in addition of the convenience for customers to be able to carry the product away on their own.
-In its product design and packing strategy, Ikea is facing the conundrum where the greater the number of parts, the easier it is to pack a product efficiently (reducing its transport and warehousing footprint), but the more efforts customers must make to assemble them.
+For instance, the above photo depicts mattresses rolled into vacuum-sealed packs.
+The growing prevalence of memory foam technology which is replacing standard spring-based designs, is offering a product that can be packed, compressed, and rolled without damaging its properties.
+This substantially reduces transport and inventory costs in addition to the convenience for customers to carry the product away on their own.
+In its product design and packing strategy, Ikea faces the conundrum where the greater the number of parts, the easier it is to pack a product efficiently (reducing its transport and warehousing footprint), but the more efforts customers must make to assemble them.